Fellowships

-The W. E. B. Du Bois Center at UMass Amherst Libraries, in collaboration with the Robert S. Cox Special Collections & University Archives Research Center (SCUA), offers post-doc fellowships to assist scholars in conducting research on the life and work on W. E. B. Du Bois.
+The W. E. B. Du Bois Center at UMass Amherst Libraries, in collaboration with the Robert S. Cox Special Collections & University Archives Research Center (SCUA), offers postdoctoral fellowships to assist scholars in conducting new research on the life and work on W. E. B. Du Bois.

 Full-time faculty or independent scholars (with a PhD) are eligible to apply.
 Fellows will receive a stipend of $4,500 for an eight-week library residency as well as a housing / expense allowance of $2,500